NHOrus/srwq-compilation/disc-2/episode-05.md

 Diego shrugs.
 "Heres the metal monster."

 "Looks like its made of lego or something.
 I think I saw a chinese knockoff version on sale at CostCo once."
-Jetpack Explosion Sat 27 Mar 2010 03:43:39 No.4763332 Report
-Quoted By: >>4763340 >>4763341
-I kinda think west is Macross land.
-The artificial could be a landed colony ship, and the giant statue could even be the SDF macross itself.
-And you couldn't talk to them because of music l:/.

-I may have only actively watched Macross 7, but it seems to fit the bill enough for a mashed up abortion of the macross franchise that this world would spawn.
-Anonymous Sat 27 Mar 2010 03:45:39 No.4763338 Report
->>4763326
-Could have been Schwarzwald hijacking everything to blast Stoning or something.
->>4763323
-Oh, fine.
-We will be encountering him, though, mark my words.
-I have good memory.
-GUNDAMU !0smG1gQz9c Sat 27 Mar 2010 03:45:39 No.4763340 Report
->>4763332
->>4763327
-OH GOD I WAS RIGHT

-Get our asses over to Macross land before Sharon Apple throws a Macross class ship at us.
-Goddamn Sandwitches Sat 27 Mar 2010 03:45:39 No.4763341 Report
->>4763332
-I think you are right about Macross city...
-Makes sense with the music as well...

-Still, I say we head towards the Metal Beasts.
-They represent the biggest possible danger to people who could have landed there, and if we really intend to go save our friends, i think we should head their ASAP.
-Anonymous Sat 27 Mar 2010 03:46:39 No.4763347 Report
-Quoted By: >>4763369
->>4763326
-Oh damn.
-Yep, that would make the big statue a Macross.
-We're staying the fuck away fro- wait, we don't have any pervs. this might not be a bad plan.
-Sciencegar Sciencebolt Sat 27 Mar 2010 03:50:39 No.4763364 Report
-Quoted By: >>4763414
->>4763259

 "Can we take Zondark with us?"